zanderfilet/zanderfilet.github.io/_projects/2_project.md

 ### Part 3: Coarse-to-Fine Pyramid Search

-Our next challenge is that searching for the correct alignment on large images by checking every possible shift is too slow.
+The next challenge is that searching for the correct alignment on large images by checking every possible shift is too slow.
 To speed this up, I use an image pyramid.
 This approach starts by finding a rough alignment on a small, downscaled version of the image, which is very fast.
 This rough alignment is then used to guide a more focused search on a larger, higher-resolution version.
 By repeating this process from coarse to fine, I can quickly and accurately align the full-resolution image, even when the initial misalignment is large.

-The process begins by applying a Gaussian blur with \(\sigma = 1\) to the image.
+The process begins by applying a Gaussian blur with $\sigma = 1$ to the image.
 This is an anti-aliasing filter to reduce artifacts when the image is downscaled.
-I used a rescaling factor of 0.5, meaning each level of the pyramid is half the width and height of the one above it, and all larger images in the dataset were constructed with 4 levels.
+I use a rescaling factor of 0.5, meaning each level of the pyramid is half the width and height of the one above it, and all larger images in the dataset are constructed with 4 levels.
 The alignment starts at the smallest scale, performing a search within a +/- 15 pixel displacement range in both x and y to find a coarse alignment.
 This calculated displacement is then doubled and propagated to the next higher-resolution level, where it is used to shift the image.
 A search with a smaller displacement range of +/- 2 pixels then refines the alignment.
 This process of scaling the displacement and performing a fine-tuned local search is repeated until the original, full-resolution image is reached.

-##### Pyramid search time optimization
+##### Pyramid Search Time Optimization

 <div class="my-4">
   {% include figure.liquid path="assets/img/cs180/p1/optimization_graph.png" title="Time improvement graph" class="img-fluid rounded z-depth-1" %}